 - Kosher Salt and Ground Black Pepper – To Taste

-Melt butter in a saute pan over Medium Heat.
+- Saute Shallots: Melt butter in a saute pan over Medium Heat.
 Add in the Shallot and sauté 1-2 minutes, or until softened.

-Add the Mushrooms to pan.
+- Add mushrooms: Add the Mushrooms to pan.
 Sauté until liquid is evaporated and mushrooms are barely cooked through, about 3 minutes.

-Add in the Parsley.
+- Adjust for taste & Serve: Add in the Parsley.
 Taste and adjust for seasoning with salt and pepper.
 Serve over steak, chicken, pork or pasta.
 Enjoy!

 ©No Spoon Necessary.
-All images and content are copyright protected.
+All images and content are under copyright protection.
 Please do not use any images without prior permission.
-If you want to republish this recipe please do not list instructions, instead link directly back to this post.
+Please do not publish this recipe without prior consent.
+To reference this recipe, please link directly to this post.

 Rate and Comment!